Take the Pressure Off Your Organization to Run a Full-Time Content Marketing Strategy

 - “Keeping our content production in-house is the cheaper option.”
 It may seem less expensive, but spending man hours on content production without a dedicated effort to prove its effectiveness is likely costing your business in the end.

 - “No one outside the business can effectively communicate what we do.”
 It’s true that your company leadership and employees know the finer points of your business best.
-But outsourcing content production doesn’t work in a vacuum.
-Marketing agencies or writing services work closely with the right people to ensure the correct information is collected.
-You would also be involved in reviewing and editing any content before publication so you know it accurately represents the business.
+But outsourcing content production doesn’t mean you use any of that industry knowledge.
+Marketing agencies or writing services work closely with the right people to ensure the correct information is collected and accurately communicated.
+If you work with a marketing agency like Fishnet, you would also be involved in reviewing and editing any content before publication so you know it accurately represents your brand and business function.

 - “What we’re already doing for content is adequate for our needs.”
 A robust content strategy doesn’t serve only one function.
 Good thought leadership content can help you provide value to existing customers, reinforcing their decision to work with you.
 A content strategy also helps you get found more easily online, builds credibility for your brand, and allows your business to differentiate itself from the competition.